ihsaan-kt/task_list_fastapi/README.md

-## Sample FastAPI implementation with JWT
+## Thank you for your time and consideration.
+This is a sample FastAPI implementation with JWT

 ## Deploying locally:
   ```